robo9k/worldofpadman-beryllium/release/readme.txt

   Since Beryllium is a serverside mod, players will not need to download anything and your server can remain pure.

-  Do not hesitate to take a look at the included "beryllium.cfg" for some recommended settings.
+  Do not hesitate to take a look at the included "cfg/beryllium.cfg" for some recommended settings.